WNOP (AM): Startup

-The station was first on the air with a combined country music and pre-recorded radio shows, receiving its Federal Communications Commission (FCC) license on May 29, 1947.
-The first broadcasts were on August 21, 1948.
+The station was first on the air with combined country music and pre-recorded radio shows, receiving its Federal Communications Commission (FCC) license on May 29, 1947.
+The first broadcasts began on August 21, 1948.
 Jimmie Skinner hosted a radio program, which featured singer Connie Hall.

 Jazz era (1962–2000)

 Despite its relatively weak signal (not to mention almost bumping right into AM powerhouse WLW), WNOP had a core audience of loyal listeners during the years when its musical programming was mostly jazz.
 Its studios were on Monmouth St., in Newport, Kentucky where Ty Williams bravely played music during a studio fire.
 From there they moved to the "Jazz Ark' - floating studios on the Ohio river.
-It wasn't all jazz, however —sometimes, breaks between songs were filled with recordings of stand-up comedians.
+It was not all jazz, however.
+Sometimes breaks between songs were filled with recordings of stand-up comedians.
 For the favorite comedy cuts the punch lines would be saved to a Gates ST-101 Spot Tape machine.
-They could be played as the DJ felt appropriate anytime between music tracks, or commercial VO.
+They could be played as the DJ felt appropriate anytime between music tracks, or commercial voice-over.

 From Monmouth St. the station moved to studios that were a tiny floating facility on the Ohio River, called "the jazz ark."
 Also known as "Free and Floating WNOP", the studios consisted of three 20,000-gallon fuel drums welded together with crosswalks and outfitted with all the necessary gear.

 Unique for its time and place, the station maintained an on-air irreverence that could jolt you without warning.
 For instance, it sometimes identified itself as being "just a little to the right of WLW," while at other times, it claimed to be "Radio Free Newport," and Shelly Berman would often announce the call sign "WNOP - We're North Of Paraguay".
 On winter days when Cincinnati was hit with large amounts of snow and most stations announced school and workplace closings, morning on-air personality Leo Underhill instead would inform listeners which bars were closed due to bad weather.

 Sacred Heart Radio (2000–present)

 Sacred Heart Radio assumed ownership of the station on January 1, 2001.
-The program format was changed from Jazz to religious talk radio....much of it coming from EWTN Global Catholic Radio.
+The program format was changed from jazz to Christian talk radio, much of it coming from EWTN Global Catholic Radio.
 The last song played before the switch was "The Vatican Rag" by Tom Lehrer.

-The Son Rise Morning Show which airs weekday mornings on EWTN Radio originates from WNOP's studios which are now located at Our Lady of the Holy Spirit Center (the former St. Gregory's Seminary) at 5440 Moeller Avenue in Norwood.
+The Son Rise Morning Show which airs weekday mornings on EWTN Radio originates from WNOP's studios, which are now located at Our Lady of the Holy Spirit Center (the former Mt.
+St. Mary's Seminary) at 5440 Moeller Avenue in Norwood.

-On August 24, 2010 WHSS, 89.5 MHz in Hamilton, was sold by the Hamilton City Schools to Sacred Heart Radio.
-It is now an FM repeater of WNOP reaching the northern Cincinnati region of Hamilton, Middletown, Mason and the surrounding area.
+On August 24, 2010, WHSS, 89.5 MHz in Hamilton, was sold by the Hamilton City Schools to Sacred Heart Radio.
+It was an FM repeater of WNOP reaching the northern Cincinnati region of Hamilton, Middletown, Mason and the surrounding area.
+The channel was sold to ClassX radio in 2023.

-In April 2016 Sacred Heart Radio Inc. purchased WPFB, 910 AM in Middletown from Northern Kentucky University to serve Middletown and the Dayton area.
-On June 3, 2016 WPFB commenced Sacred Heart Radio's programming.
+In April 2016, Sacred Heart Radio Inc. purchased WPFB, 910 AM in Middletown from Northern Kentucky University to serve Middletown and the Dayton area.
+On June 3, 2016, WPFB commenced Sacred Heart Radio's programming.